btellstrom/wovnjava/README.md

 ### 2.11. sitePrefixPath

-This parameter lets you set a path for which WOVN will translate pages.
-By default, WOVN will translate all pages for your domain.
+This parameter lets you set a prefix path to use as an anchor for which WOVN will translate pages.
+With this setting, WOVN will only translate pages that match the prefix path, and the path language code will be added _after_ the prefix path.

 If, for example, you set your sitePrefix path to `city` as follows
 ```